top of page

 And I agree.

-I have found that teaching struggling readers and spellers about morphemes in speech therapy gives them a very practical boost.
+I have found that teaching struggling readers and spellers about morphemes in speech-language therapy gives them a very practical boost.
 And, as an SLP, I feel very equipped to teach my students about morphology because it encompasses so many areas we specialize in, including phonology, semantics, and literacy.

 Here are a few reasons morphological awareness can be so powerful: